Toxic people are like a cloud on a sunny day. Sometimes they can be more like a rainstorm drenching our lives.

 - They’ll keep you guessing about which version of them you’re getting.

 - They’ll manipulate you, your behaviour and even your thinking anyway that they can.

-- They won’t own their feelings.
-Also, they often won’t own their behaviour or the negative impact of their behaviour.
+- They won’t own their feelings, behaviour or the negative impact of their actions.

 - They will cause you to always feel as if you have to prove yourself to them.
 Plus you’ll always feel that you never measure up.

-- Their apologies are always hollow empty words devoid of real feeling.
-They just don’t show any real sense of empathy.
+- Their apologies are always hollow, empty words devoid of real feeling.
+They don’t show any real sense of empathy.

-- They’ll leave a conversation unfinished – and then they’ll go offline.
-This is a typical control technique as well as avoidant.
+- They’ll leave a conversation unfinished – and then they’ll go offline or do the silent treatment.
+This behaviour is a typical control technique as well as avoidant.

 - They’ll use non-toxic words with a toxic tone.
 They twist words and meanings around to mean different things.

-- They’ll bring irrelevant detail into a conversation and deflect the topic.
-They are master avoiders, especially if a subject is uncomfortable.
+- They’ll bring irrelevant detail into a conversation to deflect the topic.
+Toxic people are master avoiders, especially if a subject is uncomfortable.

 - They’ll make it about the way you’re talking, rather than what you’re talking about.